DataBranner/RegexBlaster/TO-DO.md

   2. `--levels`: pre-defined series of levels, for systematic practice.

  1. Handle failed attack and non-combatant strings without inadvertently pausing program.

- 1. Need more productive attacks and noncombatants; revise `stringmaker.py` and incorporate into main program:

-  2. levels, allowing progressively more complex attack strings
-  2. generate attack/noncombatant strings formulaically
-  2. noncombatant strings and attack strings should be related in such a way as to be difficult to distinguish.

  1. Apply regex to attack string and non-combatant strings, showing partial matches in real time.